 Maybe you’re an open-minded, flexible person who’s just happy to travel anywhere.
 Perhaps you’re looking to get away for the least possible money!
 Sign up for hotel and airline loyalty programs and their emails to learn about the destinations with low airfares or hotel rates.

 If you collect miles and points, look for loyalty program award discounts to specific places or for particular hotels.
-For instance, at the end of summer, IHG was offering 50% off award nights at select hotels in Mexico, the Caribbean, and Central America.
+For instance, hotel brands like IHG offer promotions throughout the year like 50% off award nights at select hotels in Mexico, the Caribbean, and Central America.

 Momondo is another great tool for choosing your travel destination and finding the best airfare.
-They have a “Trip Finder” feature that lets you choose destinations by continent, month, budget, and theme (beaches, cities, etc.)
+They have an explore anywhere feature that lets you choose destinations by continent, month, budget, and theme (beaches, cities, etc.).

 Like this post?
 Please share it on social media using the share buttons below.

 36 thoughts on “How to Successfully Choose Your Travel Destination”